SMUD prepared for winter storm

-SMUD is prepared for this week’s winter storm, which is expected to produce widespread precipitation through Tuesday night.
-The National Weather Service is also forecasting windy conditions with gusts up to 60 mph in the Sacramento region throughout the day on Sunday.
+SMUD is prepared for the strong winter storm that’s expected to produce widespread precipitation through Monday.
+The National Weather Service is forecasting windy conditions, with gusts up to 60 mph in the Sacramento region throughout the day on Sunday.

 When storms knock out power, SMUD works around-the-clock to restore electric service safely and as quickly as possible.
-Customers are encouraged to report outages at smud.org/outages where they can quickly and easily monitor the cause of the outage and see when power will be restored.
+Customers are encouraged to report outages at our Outage Center at smud.org/outages and on the SMUD mobile app.

-SMUD prepares for storms year-round by routinely maintaining its equipment and trimming trees around its lines, but heavy wind and rain can blow branches into the lines causing storm-related outages.
+SMUD prepares for storms year-round by routinely maintaining equipment and trimming trees around power lines, but heavy wind and rain can blow branches into lines causing storm-related outages.

-Safety is a top priority and SMUD is providing tips for customers to prepare for the storm.
+Safety is a top priority and SMUD is providing tips to help customers prepare for the storm.